Samuel Mockbee

-Samuel "Sambo" Mockbee (December 23, 1944 – December 30, 2001) was an American architect and a co-founder of the Auburn University Rural Studio program in Hale County, Alabama.
+Samuel Mockbee (December 23, 1944 – December 30, 2001) was an American architect and a co-founder of the Auburn University Rural Studio program in Hale County, Alabama.
 After establishing a regular architectural practice in his native Mississippi, Mockbee became interested in the design and construction problems associated with rural housing in Alabama and Mississippi.
 Soon after joining the faculty of Auburn, Mockbee established the Rural Studio with educator Dennis K. Ruth to provide practical training for architecture students in an environment where their efforts could address the problems of poverty and substandard housing in underserved areas of the southern United States.
 Mockbee went on to receive numerous awards for his work, including a MacArthur Foundation grant that he used to further the work of the Rural Studio.

 Early life, education and design practice

-Mockbee was born on December 23, 1944, in Meridian, Mississippi, to Samuel Norman Mockbee and Margaret Sale Berry Mockbee.
-His father, an alcoholic, contracted tuberculosis when Mockbee was twelve, and was unable to work from that time until he died.
+Mockbee was born on December 23, 1944, in Meridian, Mississippi, to Samuel Mockbee and Margaret Sale Berry Mockbee.
+His father, contracted tuberculosis when Mockbee was twelve, and was unable to work from that time until he died.
 Mockbee's father and mother both succumbed to cancer, as did his sister.
-Mockbee's sister Martha Ann first referred to Sam as "Sambo," the name by which he was referred by colleagues and students throughout his life.

 Mockbee served two years in the U.S. Army beginning in 1957.
-Following his discharge, he married Jacquelyn Lee Johnson in 1970.
+Following his discharge, he married Jacquelyn Johnson in 1970.
 He enrolled at Auburn University and graduated from the School of Architecture in 1974 with a Bachelor of Architecture degree.
-Mockbee interned in Columbus, Georgia before returning to Mississippi in 1977, where he formed a partnership with his classmate and friend, Thomas Goodman.
+Mockbee worked in Columbus, Georgia before returning to Mississippi in 1977, where he formed a partnership with his classmate and friend, Tommy Goodman.
 A few years later he partnered with Coleman Coker, forming Mockbee/Coker.
 The firm's work in local vernacular attracted notice, and was recognized with a monograph published by the Architectural League of New York in 1990, followed in 1995 by Mockbee Coker: Thought and Process, published by the Princeton Architectural Press.
 Mockbee Coker's work emphasized local forms and materials, often with broadly-overhanging pitched roofs suited to the Mississippi and Alabama climate.